By using Replypad, you agree to our Cookie Policy.

 Public replies

-Public replies, send an email message to everyone involved in the conversation, including your customer.
+Public replies, send an email message to everyone involved in the ticket, including your customer.
 Public replies posted by users (team members) are sent both to the person listed in the To-contact, and the people Cc’d, and all followers.
 See more details in Public reply.

 Internal notes